-If you love garlic, chilli and curries then this South Indian Garlic Chilli Curry recipe is the one for you!
+If you love garlic and chilli then this this South Indian Garlic Chilli Chicken is for you!
 It’s fragrant, layered and complex with just the perfect hint of spice.
+It does take some effort, but you'll be glad of your investment once you've produced a takeaway quality meal!

 You’ll find a lot of recipes online saying that you need a ‘base gravy’ for making curries.
-And that’s because most Indian takeaways do use a base gravy for making all their curry recipes.
+And that’s because most Indian takeaways use a base gravy for making all their curry recipes.
 And that includes Garlic Chilli Chicken.
+But that's because they need to be able to produce things quickly to order.

 Its straight-forward, easy to follow and will rival any takeaway option you could get!